Bira/octopus-carnival/_drafts/wir-mm3-4e-behemoth.md

 **Trample**, moving twice its speed.
 It can enter enemy spaces during this move and makes a free attack on each enemy whose space it enters.

-You're likely to see these in battles where you need to defend a fort or something similar, or when fighting enemy leaders.
-This makes them priority targets.
+You're likely to see these used in battle as living siege towers, or as carriers for enemy leaders.
+In either case they're going to be priority targets.

 ## Final Impressions

-Dinosaurs are awesome even when they're called Behemoths, and with the ones in this entry plus the others we've seen before you have enough build assemble a full force organization table for a fantasy army that uses most of them in different roles.
+Dinosaurs are awesome even when they're called Behemoths, and with the ones in this entry plus the others we've seen before you have enough assemble a full force organization table for a fantasy army that uses most of them in different roles.

 I think we even have enough "war beasts" at this point to make _themed_ armies.
 Here's an example: